rutgerhofste/docker_fastai/readme.md

 Find the IP of the host machine in the AWS console.

 ### Step 4.2
+Replace the IP with your IP.
+Make sure to use https.
 connect to https://52.57.114.149:8888

 This has been tested on Firefox and Chrome on Mac and Windows.
 Note that both browsers force you to explicitly add a security exception to allow the self-signed certificate to be trusted.